Belén García

-Belén García Espinar (born 26 July 1999 in L'Ametlla del Vallès) is a Spanish female racing driver and pole vaulter.
-She is a Spanish F4 race winner, and came fifth in the W Series in 2022.
-She currently competes in the Asian Le Mans Series for Graff.
+Belén García Espinar (born 26 July 1999) is a Spanish racing driver and pole vaulter.
+She is a Spanish F4 and LMP3 race winner, and came fifth in the W Series in 2022.
+She currently competes in the European Le Mans Series for DKR Engineering.

-She is not related to Marta García.

 Biography

 Belén García was born and raised in L'Ametlla del Vallès, a small village near the city of Barcelona.
 Her parents José Luis and Pilar run motorsport timing company Al Kamel Systems, her father also being a professional rally driver.

 In conjunction with her racing, García is also a competitively-registered pole vaulter with Club Atlètic Granollers.
+García placed 5th at the Catalan U20 Athletics Championships in 2018 with a jump of 3.15 metres.

 Career

 Karting

 García began karting in 2015 in the Spanish Karting Championship, where she finished 10th in 2018 in the Senior-KZ2 class.

 Lower formulae

 She made her professional single-seater debut a year later, competing in the 2019 F4 Spanish Championship for Global Racing Service.
 She became the first woman to win a Formula 4 race in Europe at just her second attempt at the Circuito de Navarra, but only managed a best result of seventh after that.
 She eventually finished the season 15th overall on equal points with Nerea Martí, thus beating her to the female trophy on countback.
 She also received a call-up to race for Team Spain at the 2019 FIA Motorsport Games, as their representative in the Formula 4 Cup, where she finished 6th, from 12th on the grid.